Yours, Mine and Ours (1968 film): Production

-That Lucille Ball would portray Helen Beardsley was never in doubt.
-But a long line of distinguished actors came under consideration, at one time or another, for the role of Frank Beardsley.
+Lucille Ball portraying Helen Beardsley was never in doubt.
+However, a long line of distinguished actors came under consideration, at one time or another, for the role of Frank Beardsley.
 They included Desi Arnaz, James Stewart, Fred MacMurray, Jackie Gleason, Art Carney, and John Wayne.
 Henry Fonda finally accepted, and indeed asked for, the role in a telephone conversation with Robert F. Blumofe in 1967.
 Ball, who had worked with Fonda before in the 1942 release The Big Street, readily agreed to the casting.

-One account says that Ball recalled in 1961 that Desilu Productions first bought the rights to the Beardsley-North story in 1959, even before Helen Beardsley published her biography, but this is highly unlikely because Frank and Helen Beardsley married on September 6, 1961, and their first spouses were both alive in 1959.
-More likely is the story that Bob Carroll and his wife brought the story of the Beardsley family to Ball's attention after reading it in a local newspaper.
-However, Mr. Carroll is said to recall his wife mentioning the story in 1960—again, a full year before the Beardsleys were married and probably when Dick North was still alive.
-In any event, Desilu Productions did secure the rights early on, and Mr. Carroll and Madelyn Pugh began instantly to write a script.
+One account says Ball recalled in 1961 that Desilu Productions first bought the rights to the Beardsley-North story in 1959, even before Helen Beardsley published her biography, but this is highly unlikely because Frank and Helen Beardsley married on September 6, 1961, and their first spouses were both alive in 1959.
+It is more likely that Bob Carroll and his wife brought the story of the Beardsley family to Ball's attention after reading it in a local newspaper.
+However, Mr. Carroll is said to recall his wife mentioning the story in 1960, a full year before the Beardsleys were married and probably when Dick North was still alive.
+In any event, Desilu Productions did secure the rights early on, and Mr. Carroll and Madelyn Pugh instantly began to write a script.

 Production suffered multiple interruptions for several reasons.
 It began in December 1962 after Ball's abortive attempt at a career on the Broadway stage.
 In 1963, production was halted after the box-office failure of her comedy effort Critic's Choice (with Bob Hope).
-Later, she was unhappy with the script presented by Madelyn Pugh (then known as Madelyn Pugh Martin) and Bob Carroll, precisely because their script overly resembled an I Love Lucy television episode, and commissioned another writer (Leonard Spigelgass) to rewrite the script.
-Mr. Spigelgass does not seem to have succeeded in breaking free of Lucy's television work, so producer Robert Blumofe hired yet two more writers (Mickey Rudin and Bernie Weitzman) to make an attempt.
+She was also unhappy with the script presented by Madelyn Pugh (then known as Madelyn Pugh Martin) and Bob Carroll, precisely because their script overly resembled an I Love Lucy television episode, and commissioned another writer (Leonard Spigelgass) to rewrite it.
+Mr. Spigelgass does not seem to have succeeded in breaking free of Lucy's television work, so producer Robert Blumofe hired two more writers (Mickey Rudin and Bernie Weitzman) to make an attempt.
 When this failed, Blumofe hired Melville Shavelson, who eventually directed.
 All further rewrite efforts came to an abrupt end at the insistence of United Artists, the film's eventual distributor.

 At this point in the production cycle, Helen Beardsley's book Who Gets the Drumstick? was actually released in 1965.
 Like many film adaptations, exactly how much the book informed the final shooting script is impossible to determine.

-Production began in 1967 with Henry Fonda definitely signed on to portray Frank.
+Production began in 1967 with Henry Fonda signed on to portray Frank.
 Mort Lachman, who had been one of Bob Hope's writers, joined the writing team at the recommendation of Shavelson.
 Leonard Spigelgass received no on-screen writing credit for his efforts in this film.